Combinatorial aspects of the linkage principle for general linear supergroups: Image of vectors under the map

-The supermodule $L_G(\mu)$ is a composition factor of $H^0_G(\la)$ if and only if there is a $G_{ev}$-primitive vector in $F_k$ of weight $\mu$ that does not belong to the $G$-subsupermodule $M$ of $H^0_G(\la)$ generated by all vectors on the floors $F_s$ of index $s$ smaller than $k$.
+The supermodule $L_G(\mu)$ is a composition factor of $H^0_G(\lambda)$ if and only if it is a composition factor of $M_{k}/M_{k-1}$.
+Using the above ordering of generators of $\Dist(G)$, we infer that this happens if and only if there is a $G_{ev}$-primitive vector in $F_k$ of weight $\mu$ that does not belong to the $G$-subsupermodule $M_{k-1}$.

 The map $\psi_k: T_k \to F_k$ factors through the natural projection which is a surjective $G_{ev}$-morphism.
-Denote by $proj_{\mu}$ the restriction of $proj$ to the weight spaces corresponding to $\mu$, by $\tilde{S}_{\mu}$ the span of even-primitive vectors of weight $\mu$ in $\tilde{T}_k$ and by $\tilde{\psi}_{\mu}$ the induced map satisfying $\psi_{\mu}=\tilde{\psi}_{\mu}\circ proj_{\mu}$.
+Denote by $\proj_{\mu}$ the restriction of $\proj$ to the weight spaces corresponding to $\mu$, by $\tilde{S}_{\mu}$ the span of even-primitive vectors of weight $\mu$ in $\tilde{T}_k$ and by $\tilde{\psi}_{\mu}$ the induced map satisfying $\psi_{\mu}=\tilde{\psi}_{\mu}\circ proj_{\mu}$.